Our Story

 Founder

-Sam Jeffries – Before starting Ovis Mountain, Sam was a mechanical-aerospace and field engineer.
+Sam Jeffries – is a mechanical-aerospace and field engineer as well as an avid hunter.
 As an aerospace engineer, he worked in R&D on the cutting edge of the aerospace industry with organizations like NASA, FAA, DoD and some of the top research institutes in the world.
 Some of the projects he has led include state of the art aerial sensors for wildlife detection and population surveys, aerial UAV gas leak detection for the Alaska Pipeline, aerial oil spill response and mapping for Kodiak Island’s critical habitat, along with a multitude of other projects.

 As a field engineer, he has traveled to nearly every corner of Alaska, designing and maintaining the states massive seismic monitoring network.
 He spent months in the field testing a marine wildlife early detection sensor he designed for Alaska's busy ocean waters.
 He worked with the remote western Alaskan villages helping to design and implement an emergency response thermal imaging system to locate lost individuals during Alaska's brutal winter snow storms.